<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6406356&amp;fmt=gif">

 What is enterprise cybersecurity?

-Enterprise cybersecurity refers to the strategies and measures a corporation implements to protect its digital assets from unauthorized access and attacks.
-In 2024, organizations are facing increasingly aggressive cyber threats that can compromise data integrity, disrupt operations, and lead to substantial financial losses.
+Corporate or enterprise cybersecurity refers to the strategies and measures a corporation implements to protect its digital assets from unauthorized access and attacks.
+In recent years, organizations have faced increasingly aggressive cyber threats that can compromise data integrity, disrupt operations, and lead to substantial financial losses.

 Cyber defense vs. cybersecurity